NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

 Challenge

 Upgrading 1-15 switches can be done manually.
-But what about 250+ switches including different models and versions? it will be challenging and time consuming.
+But what about 250+ switches including different models and versions? it is challenging and time consuming.
 A simple humane error can cause troubleshooting of many hours.
-In this case, we were previously using manual upgrades for all of these 250+ switches.
 This post will explain the procedure and steps to automate this process using Ansible.
 At the end of this implementation, following benefits can be achieved,

 Automated verifications